-I recently went solo on a river cruise in France, sponsored by Vantage Travel.
-I embarked on this trip as a complete newbie.
+When I embarked solo on a river cruise in France, I did so as a complete newbie.
 Not only was it my first river cruise, it was my first cruise of any kind.
 In fact, it was my first experience of any type of organized group travel.
-I learned a lot and would like to share my best river cruise tips to help you make the most of your next trip.
+I learned a lot along the way and would like to share my discoveries and my best river cruise tips to help you make the most of your own journey.

 Before leaving home, I sought advice from readers and friends.
 I suspected there would be some experienced cruisers in the group, and they did not disappoint, offering great information gained from their own travel experiences.